WKQL

 WKQL (103.3 FM) is a classic hits formatted radio station.
-The station is licensed to Brookville, Pennsylvania, where it maintains its transmitter facility, but the station's programming and administration functions originate in Punxsutawney, where it shares studio space with its affiliate stations WPXZ and WECZ.
+The station is licensed to Brookville, Pennsylvania.
+Owned by Renda Media, it maintains its transmitter facility, but the station's programming and administration functions originate in Punxsutawney, where it shares studio space with its affiliate stations WPXZ and WECZ.

 Since signing on the air for the first time in February 2000, this station had used the call letters WYTR, but had always maintained an oldies format, through ABC/SMN's Classic Hits (formerly "Oldies Radio") music format.
 At the time of its initial sign on, the station had very briefly used the call letters WBEU.
 Another set of call letters, WBKV (for Brookville), were proposed but never used.